ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 static, in other words they are likely better expressed as a rate of costs:
 "This option will cost 1 million dollars per year, starting April 1st".
 Secondly, if you have a lot riding on the data point (and why include it if you do not?) then make sure attribute or source the data point.
-The more authorative you can make this, the better.
+The more authoritative you can make this, the better.

 10. **Graphs**
 I feel this requires it's own article.
 In fact entire books [^2] have been written on